rdireen/spherepy/documentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-..
-COMMENT: Put all references to media here

 **********************